 - Trello, Jira - for transparency of the whole process and convenient management

-CTO Outsourcing at Celadon
+CTO Outsourcing at Celadonsoft

 A professional ??? will help you build the foundation of your company from a technical point of view and direct the development in the right direction.
 However, finding the right candidate for this position is not easy.
-If you are considering outsourced CTO services, Celadon stands ready to give you a chance to leverage our CTO outsourcing services among mobile app development outsourcing and web app development outsourcing.
+If you are considering outsourced CTO services, Celadonsoft stands ready to give you a chance to leverage our CTO outsourcing services among mobile app development outsourcing and web app development outsourcing.

 Our skilled CTO can’t wait to start partnering with you and build your digital product in collaboration!
-Celadon’s outsourced CTO will lead your product to success and treat it as their own, dedicating their time and resources.
+Celadonsoft’s outsourced CTO will lead your product to success and treat it as their own, dedicating their time and resources.
 Our company's expertise shows that our CTOs are competent professionals who have extensive knowledge, strong qualifications, a strong focus on product success, and a wealth of experience.
 Contact us to get a top CTO.